rsksmart/RSKIPs/IPs/RSKIP108.md

 | 0x00<br />SHA3(account_addr)[0:9]<br />account_addr<br />0x00<br />SHA3(storage_address)[0..9]   trimmed_storage_address | byte array              | value at a storage cell                    |

 trimmed_storage_address is the address without any leading zeros, except for the address 0x00 which is stored as a single byte 0x00.

-[a:b] represents the most significant bytes starting with byte at offset "a" until byte at offset "b" (included).

-The new gas cost for creating a new storage cell is changed from 20k to:

-​	newCellCost = 5000 + size_cost
-​	size_cost = 230*(keyBytes+dataBytes)

-This is the SET cost.
-As 0x00 is trimmed to 0x00, the minimum value for keyBytes is 1, and the minimum value for dataBytes is 1.

-The maximum SET cost is: 19720

-The minimum SET cost is: 5460

-When a cell value is changed, the cost of the keyBytes stay constant, but the cost of dataBytes can change.
-Therefore both the REFUND value and the RESET cost must be modified.

-Any change attempt that does not modify the value has a cost of 200 (similar to SLOAD).
-For instance zero to zero, or A to A.

-The REFUND value is computed as SET cost minus 5000.
-(Maximum 14720, minimum 460).

-The CLEAR cost is still computed as 5000.

-The RESET cost now only accounts for value changes from a non-zero value to a different non-zero value.
-This has a base cost of 5000 plus the difference between new cell costs and old cell cost (maximum 12130, minimum 5000).